fau-advanced-separations/CADET-Process/docs/source/user_guide/experimental/calibration.md

 ## Cropping to the simulation window

-An experimental run typically extends beyond the simulated process: the pump may need time to stabilize before injection starts, and a wash step at the end is not part of the simulation.
+The simulation starts from a clean, pre-equilibrated column at $t = 0$, but an experimental run extends beyond it on both ends: the pump needs time to stabilize before injection, and a final wash follows the last peak.
+Neither has a simulated counterpart.
-{func}`~CADETProcess.calibration.crop` extracts the relevant portion and re-zeros the time axis so it aligns with simulation time starting at $t = 0$.
+{func}`~CADETProcess.calibration.crop` extracts the portion between injection and the end of interest, then re-zeros the time axis so machine time aligns with simulation time.

 ```{code-cell} ipython3
 time_full = np.linspace(0, 500, 5001)